wpswings/wallet-system-for-woocommerce/README.txt

 == WITH THE WALLET FOR WOOCOMMERCE YOU CAN: ==
 * Transfer Vendors’ commissions directly into their wallets.
 * Show checkout fields to users during the top-up process.
-* Show the wallet transactions date & time details in your selected time zone.
+* Show the wallet transaction date & time details in your selected time zone.
 * Items bought via the WooCommerce wallet will be automatically marked complete.
 * You can change your email address to send wallet notifications to users.
 * Restrict WooCommerce payment gateways for availing cashback rewards.